Camp Brave Trails Mission

 Brave Trails was formed to respond to the needs of the large and growing population of LGBTQ youth.
 There is not a summer camp anywhere in our target area, which specifically serves LGBTQ youth in a leadership capacity.
 We believe camp provides a unique outlet to build leadership and community while exploring the outdoors and just having some good old fun!
 Given the current climate of inequality in our world, there is a need to empower the next generation of LGBTQ leaders and give them the tools to continue in the quest for justice and civil rights, for all.

-According to statistics found in the Human Rights Campaign (HRC) study, “Growing Up Lesbian, Gay, Bisexual, Transgender (LGBT) in America” LGBT youth have experienced the following:
+According to statistics found in the 2017 Human Rights Campaign Foundation study of over 12,000 youth aged 13-17 from 50 states, LGBTQ youth have experienced the following:

 - 29% feel that they do not have a trusted adult to confide in